-Several AFHE board members are available to speak to homeschool groups around the state.
+Several AFHE board members are available to speak to homeschool groups around the state free of charge.
 It is our privilege to be able to encourage and equip the parents you serve as they press on in the home education adventure.

 If you are interested in having one of our board members speak to your homeschool group, please contact us at email@example.com to let us know when, which topic(s) and speaker(s) you are interested in, which group you are with, and what part of the state you are in.
 We will follow up with you to coordinate schedules and see if we can accommodate your request.

 Linda Crosby is gifted at transforming the daily God-moments from her life into unforgettable, hilarious, practical lessons that people can relate to.
 She has a heart for God and a desire to encourage other mothers to laugh in the center of the chaos and noise that children create.
 She considers motherhood the most important calling on earth.
 Linda is a writer and speaker for women’s events, mom’s clubs, and homeschool groups.
 She has written two books:Laughing in the Midst of Mothering and Laughing in the Midst of Marriage.
-Linda and her husband Rick have four children ages 8 to 18 and they have been homeschooling since 2001.
-Linda has taught history to groups of homeschoolers for the past four years, which has included archaeological digs, hikes to Native ruins, and student-led docent tours throughout the state.
-Rick and Linda joined the AFHE board in 2011, and they are happy to be able to give back to the homeshcool community.
+Linda and her husband Rick have four children they have been homeschooling since 2001.
+Rick and Linda joined the AFHE board in 2011, and they are happy and humbled to be able to give back to the homeschool community.